- Ph.D., University of Arizona

-Dr. Liwanag’s research interests include reading and writing processes, miscue analysis, eye movement miscue analysis, critical literacy, children and young adult literature, adolescent and adult literacy and inquiry learning.
-Her current research examines how knowledge of eye movement miscue analysis enhances preservice and inservice teachers’ understanding of the complexity of the reading process.
+Dr. Liwanag’s research interests include miscue and eye movement miscue analysis, critical literacy, technology integration in literacy, children's literature and inquiry learning.
+Her current research examines how knowledge of eye movement miscue analysis enhances preservice and inservice teachers’ understanding of the reading process.

 Publications and Professional Activities

 - Kim, K., Liwanag, M., Henderson, V., & Duckett, P. (in press).
 Critical

 Dialogues about the Reading Process with In-service Teachers and Children.
 Networks: An Online Journal for Teacher Research.

 - Costello, M., Liwanag, M., & Dresbach, S. (in press).
 Just because it’s on Google doesn’t mean it’s free for me to use!
 Helping students navigate the muddy waters of copyright and fair use.
 In K. Calkins and C. Kvenild (Eds.), The Embedded Librarians Cookbook: Recipes for Making Long-Term Connections.
 American Library Association.

 - Dresbach, S., Liwanag, M., & Costello, M. (in press). iMovie, MS PowerPoint, ProShow Producer, oh my!
 Helping students find the right path to creating meaningful digital projects.
 In Calkins, K. and Kvenild, C. (Eds.)
 The Embedded Librarians Cookbook: Recipes for Making Long-Term Connections.
 American Library Association.